Gile987/personal-portfolio/README.md

 # personal-portfolio

-Final freeCodeCamp Responsive Web Design project
+FreeCodeAcademy Responsive Web Design Project #5 (Final)

+- Create a simple page that passes all of the FreeCodeAcademy tests.

+Majority finished, but with lots of room for design and functionality changes.